 - Anytime owls are depicted rotating their heads an entire 360 degrees.
 At most, an average owl can only turn its head about 270 degrees.
 As for the particulars, owls turn their heads as far as possible one way then turn them all the way in the other direction, they don't simply make a full circle from facing forward like in virtually every depiction.

 - Birds being regarded as different animals than dinosaurs.
-Strictly speaking this is excusable—humans are not generally discussed as being great apes, even though they are—and in common usage "bird" means "solely the post-Cretaceous dinosaurs with adaptations for flight".
-But if a work discusses birds' or dinosaurs' evolution, it really should come to grips with the fact "birds" are just the most derived theropods.
+Strictly speaking this is excusable—humans are not generally discussed as being great apes, even though they are—and in common usage "bird" means "the feathered dinosaurs with adaptations for flight".
+But if a work discusses birds' or dinosaurs' evolution, it really should come to grips with the fact "birds" are just derived theropods.
+Similarly, some ornithologists believe that birds have nothing to do with dinosaurs.
+Their arguments are best ignored.

 - Turkeys will always be depicted as hesitant to fly in media like domesticated turkeys, when wild turkeys are quite agile fliers in spite of their weight.